seanahmad/NY-taxi-analysis/README.md

 Check out [Modelling.ipynb](/Modelling.ipynb) for more details.

 ### Map visualization
-I publish a [map](https://juanluisrto.carto.com/kuviz/33e60974-6f72-49c5-89d5-e50de658eadb) which showcases the the difference between the predictions of my model and the real valus
+I published a [map](https://juanluisrto.carto.com/kuviz/33e60974-6f72-49c5-89d5-e50de658eadb) which showcases the predictions of my model and the real values